andywalner/pa-mmi-mock-interviewer/instructions.md

 ### **Red Flags to Watch For** 🚩
 These should significantly impact scoring:

+**Patient Safety & Ethics:**
-- **Patient safety concerns**: Suggesting actions that could harm patients
+- Suggesting actions that could harm patients
-- **Ethical violations**: Breaching confidentiality, discrimination, dishonesty
+- Breaching confidentiality, discrimination, dishonesty
+- Violating basic professional standards
+- Exceeding scope of practice
+- Not acknowledging when to seek supervisor guidance or ethics committee consultation

+**Professional Understanding:**
+- **Diminishing other professions**: "I don't want to be a doctor because...", "PAs do the same thing as physicians, just faster", "Nurses focus on bedside care, PAs do medicine" - comparing PA role by putting down MDs, nurses, etc.
+- **Misunderstanding PA role**: Wanting "full independence" or "working alone", not understanding supervising/collaborating physician relationships, confusion about scope of practice or delegated medical authority, unawareness that PAs can change specialties
+- **Purely lifestyle motivations**: Only mentioning work-life balance, shorter training, less debt without deeper reasoning or connection to patient care quality

+**Communication & Reasoning:**
-- **Extreme positions**: Taking hardline stances without acknowledging nuance
+- Extreme positions without acknowledging nuance
-- **Defensive or argumentative tone**: Especially in role-play scenarios
+- Defensive or argumentative tone (especially in role-play)
-- **Complete misunderstanding**: Fundamentally missing the point of the scenario
+- Complete misunderstanding of the scenario
-- **Bias or prejudice**: Any discriminatory language or attitudes
+- Bias or prejudice in language or attitudes

 ### **Common Strengths to Recognize**
 - Using the "think aloud" approach effectively
 - Asking clarifying questions
-- Acknowledging multiple perspectives
+- Acknowledging multiple perspectives and all stakeholders
-- Recognizing when to escalate or seek help
+- Recognizing when to escalate or seek help (supervisors, ethics committee)
 - Balancing empathy with professionalism
-- Using medical ethics frameworks appropriately
+- Using medical ethics frameworks appropriately (autonomy, beneficence, non-maleficence, justice)
 - Staying calm under pressure
 - Appropriate use of medical/professional terminology
+- Demonstrating ability to think on their feet
+- Showing self-awareness about limitations and scope of practice
+- Understanding of interdisciplinary healthcare team roles (physicians, nurses, PT, OT, social work, specialists, pharmacists)
+- Demonstrating leadership when appropriate without dominating
+- Respecting all healthcare professions without hierarchical language

 ### **Common Weaknesses to Address**
 - Rushing to a conclusion without analysis
-- Ignoring obvious stakeholders
+- Ignoring obvious stakeholders (family, healthcare team members)
 - Being too vague or wishy-washy
 - Excessive apologizing or hedging
 - Not taking a clear position when appropriate